-18. Financial instruments
+17. Financial instruments

-Financial assets and liabilities have been classified into categories that determine their basis of measurement and, for items measured at fair value on a recurring basis, whether changes in fair value are recognized in loss or other comprehensive loss.
+Financial assets and liabilities have been classified into categories that determine their basis of measurement and, for items measured at fair value on a recurring basis, whether changes in fair value are recognized at FVTPL or FVTOCI.
 The Company's financial assets and financial liabilities are classified as follows:

-December 31, December 31,
+December 31, Dec ember 31,

-2018 2017
+2019 2018

 Financial assets

 Financial assets measured at amortized cost

-Cash \$ 355 \$ 4,090
+Cash \$ 2,395 \$ 355

-Receivables 10 1
+Receivables 11 10

-Deposits 450 450
+Deposits 495 450

-Other assets 78 78
+Other assets 70 78

 Financial assets measured at FVTOCI

-Marketable securities 21 129
+Marketable securities 17 21

-Financial assets measured at FVTPL

-Derivative asset - 15

-Total financial assets \$ 914 \$ 4,763
+Total financial assets \$ 2,988 \$ 914

 Financial liabilities measured at amortized cost

-Accounts payable and accrued liabilities \$ 238 \$ 451
+Accounts payable and accrued liabilities \$ 249 \$ 238

-Option liability - 250
+Promissory note 2,802 -

-Total financial liabilities \$ 238 \$ 701
+Total financial liabilities \$ 3,051 \$ 238

-The carrying values of cash; receivables; deposits; other assets; and accounts payable and accrued liabilities approximate their fair values due to their short term nature.
+The carrying values of cash, receivables, deposits, other assets, accounts payable and accrued liabilities and the promissory note approximate their fair values due to their short-term nature.